A Common Gas Furnace Problem & How to Fix for $1!

 If the sensor doesn’t tell the control board that the current is going where it should, the gas valve closes, and the heat stops coming through your vents.

 DIY Steps for a Cleaning a Flame Sensor

 It is natural for a furnace sensor to become dirty over time.
 But if it gets too dirty, it could stop doing its job.
 The control board will not sense the current is flowing if the sensor is covered in too much build-up.

-Fortunately, cleaning a flame sensor is a pretty easy task.
+Fortunately, it is a pretty easy task.

 HOW TO CLEAN A FLAME SENSOR